aj4ayushjain/Read-Count-System/README.md

 If you have any suggestions or feedback you can ping me up.
 I will be happy to listen or answer any queries.

+# Tech Stack

+1. Python Flask
+2. Sqllite
+3. Bulma+Jinja2
+4. Javascript(For tracking browser close event)

+Design Considerations or modifications if we think on deploying at Scale

++ Sqllite3 database is not resilient at high scale so we could shift to something resilient, scalable database

++ Use of flask-socketio for further extension on the chats belonging to story which currently i didn't implement because in this it kindda be wastage of resources for just tracking the live viewer count

 # Future Advancements
 ----------------------------------------------------------------------------
   1. Design / UI
    - The design of the system for story titles(dashboard.html) and storypage(storpage.html) should be redesigned
-  2. Event to track browser closing
+  2. Extension across Browsers-(Event of Browser Closing)
-   -  So if a user closes the browser or tab while reading up the story content the current viewer count is altered and it resets back to normal when the user login and browse something else.
+   -  So if a user abruptly closes the browser or tab while reading the story the event isn't properly captured in some browsers(Chrome) so current viewer are not updated

 # Setting up the project locally